mankadronit/60DaysofUdacity-Challenge/README.md

 ### Day 37 - Saturday, 3rd August
 - Started the #sg_hackathon-orgnizrs weekly hackathon - Hackathon Sentimento-2.
 - Created a kaggle kernel and started working on the dataset.
 ---

+### Day 38 - Sunday, 4th August
+- Learned more about RNNs, LSTMs and GRUs for Sentiment Classification.
+- Also learned more about Google's BERT by watching this video https://www.youtube.com/watch?v=BaPM47hO8p8
+- Learned the basics of _torchtext_ and started making a torch dataset for the hackathon data.
+---